AZaviruha/mawulijo/mawulijo/content/about.md

 ## Interests
 - Passionate about technology inside and outside of my professional life.
-- Self-taught in Web Developer.
+- Self-taught in Web Development.
 Projects can be found on [GitHub](https://github.com/mawulijo).
 - Regularly provide pro-bono web development to charities and startups.
 - Playing football, reading, traveling and listening to music.